Facadedevil/Nvidia-toolkits/README.md

 # Install-CUDA and CUDNN in Ubuntu
-Use Script Install CUDA CUDNN
+Use Script to Install CUDA, CUDNN

+Last updated: 2023/07/26

 ## Support Version